helena-intel/openvino/docs/get_started/get_started.md

 ### Exercise 3: Interactive Face Detection

-The face detection demo draws bounding boxes around faces, and optionally feeds the output of the primary model to additional models.
-This model has already been converted for use with OpenVINO™.
+The Face Detection demo draws bounding boxes around faces, and optionally feeds the output of the primary model to additional models.
+The model has already been converted for use with OpenVINO™.

-The Face Detection Demo supports face detection, plus optional functions:
+This demo supports face detection, plus optional functions:

 - Age-gender recognition
 - Emotion recognition